Enders Island: Programs

 The St. Edmund's Center residential addiction and recovery program began in the 1960s and is based on the 12-step recovery program with an emphasis on prayer and meditation.
 Its spiritual ministry hosts private and guided retreats for individuals, couples and groups.

 The Sacred Art Institute at Enders Island was founded in the 1995 and offers classes and workshops to the public.
 With a focus on religious art formats and techniques, classes include iconography, stained glass, mosaics, calligraphy, wood-carving and manuscript illumination.
 The Institute also offers workshops in Gregorian chants with live recordings performed in the onsite Chapel of Our Lady of the Assumption.

+Every other year, Fairfield University offers its Master of Fine Arts in Creative Writing Program students a 10-day residency at Enders Island.